haydn/ulm/ulm-spec/README.md

 ULM is a language for describing both the semantics and presentation of mathematical expressions.

-Here is a simple expression written in ULMScript:
+Here is a simple expression written in ULM:

 ```ulm example
 +(2, 2)